VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 So, for now, users get fucked.
 There's really not any good options.

-That said, some things have gotten better [Webauthn](https://en.wikipedia.org/wiki/Single_sign-on) provides a much better way to authenticate with many services, including some that can provide Single Sign-On identities, often via those little [USB keys](https://www.yubico.com/products/) which are hugely better than the typical user name and password paradigm.
+That said, some things have gotten better, [Webauthn](https://en.wikipedia.org/wiki/Single_sign-on) provides a much better way to authenticate with many services, including some that can provide Single Sign-On identities, often via those little [USB keys](https://www.yubico.com/products/) which are hugely better than the typical user name and password paradigm.

 {{< tip >}}